Skip to main content Skip to footer

 Username

 Your username can be up to 15 characters.
-Usernames are unique, so it will be rejected if the username is already in use.
+Usernames are unique, so it will show an error if the username is already in use.

 Password